arsip/bestguess/README.md

 may be needed, but can also give some insight about whether performance settles into a steady state or oscillates.

-#### Use the graph to assess the performance pattern

 The contrived example below measures shell startup time against the time to run `ls` without a shell.
 It looks like `bash` would could use a few warmup runs.
-Interestingly, the performance of `ls` got better and then worse again.
+Interestingly, the performance of `ls` got better and then worse again in this (very) small experiment.
-Longer-running commands and more runs are recommended, of course.

 ```
 $ bestguess -NG -r 10 /bin/bash ls